DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑A. Update the subnet mappings that are configured for the ALBs.
 Run the aws cloudformation update-stack-set AWS CLI command.

 - ##### 🔑B. Update the IAM role by providing the necessary permissions to update the stack.
-Run the aws cloudformation continue-update-rollback AWS CLI command.
+Run the aws cloudformation <mark>continue-update-rollback AWS CLI command</mark>.

 - 🔑C. Submit a request for a quota increase for the number of EC2 instances for the account.
 Run the aws cloudformation cancel-update-stack AWS CLI command.